-358 Letter from William Heron to Andrew Kingsbury (Sept.
-23, 1799), Box 1, Folder 24, Andrew Kingsbury Papers, Connecticut Historical Society, Hartford, CT [hereinafter Kingsbury Papers] (emphasis added).
+^{421.} Letter from William Heron to Andrew Kingsbury (Sept.
+23, 1799) (Andrew Kingsbury Papers, Box 1, Folder 24, Connecticut Historical Society) (emphasis added).

-359 See the untitled one-page table with columns headed "Districts No.," "Towns," No. Sales," "Amount" (with subheadings "Sales" and Valuation"), and "Valuation to Sales," Box 40, Folder 11, Wolcott Jr. Papers, supra note 62 [image 7948] [hereinafter Table].
-Calculations below are based on this table.
+^{423.} See the untitled one-page table with columns headed "Districts No.," "Towns," "No. Sales," "Amount" (with subheadings "Sales" and "Valuation"), and "Valuation to Sales," in Oliver Wolcott, Jr. Papers, Box 40, Folder 11, Connecticut Historical Society [hereinafter Table].
+The calculations below are based on this table.

-360 Note the board did revisions uniformly across land and houses, which were combined indiscriminately in the sale-price research and in calculating the ratios.
+^{424.} See id.
+Note that the board did revisions uniformly across land and houses, which were combined indiscriminately in the sale-price research and in calculating the ratios.